 Autoregressive models generate sequences of tokens by conditioning each token on its predecessors.
 Formally, given a token sequence $x = (x_1, \dots, x_N)$, the joint distribution $p(x)$ is factorized as:

 where $x_{1:n} = (x_1, \dots, x_n)$ represents the tokens up to step $n$.
 Sampling is performed by initializing with $x_1$ and sequentially generating tokens until $x_N$.
 This is straightforward for sequentially ordered data such as text or images.
 In the graph domain, the generation order is less obvious, and has been an active focus of research.
 One way to model graphs as sequences is through canonicalization.
 However, predefined canonical orderings impose limitations, as the optimal generation order is often context-dependent.
 To alleviate strict assumptions, \citet{you2018graphrnn} proposed a breadth-first search node ordering for autoregressive graph generation, while \citet{wang2025learningorder} introduced order policies to dynamically assign generation orders based on the current state.
 Although these approaches reduce reliance on fixed orderings, they do not fully eliminate order dependence.
 3D molecules are geometric graphs whose structure is determined by connectivity and geometry.
-The generation of valid positions poses additional constraints on the graph generation process and recent work on this specific task will be discussed in the following.
+The generation of valid atom positions poses additional constraints on the graph generation process and recent work on this specific task is discussed in the following.

-\paragraph{GNN models with focus atoms} G-SchNet \cite{Gebauer2019GSchnNet} is an $E(3)$-invariant GNN model that introduces the concept of focus atoms for generation order.
+\paragraph{GNN models with focus atoms} G-SchNet \citep{Gebauer2019GSchnNet} is an $E(3)$-invariant GNN model that introduces the concept of focus atoms for generation order.
 In each generation step, the model selects a focus atom as the center of a 3D grid, chooses the next atom type, and infers its position probability from radial distances to previously placed atoms.
-G-SphereNet \cite{Luo2022GSphereNet} adopts this approach but places atoms relative to the focus atom by generating atom distances, bond angles, and torsion angles with a normalizing flow.
-The $E(3)$-equivariant Symphony model \cite{Daigavane2024Symphony} parameterizes the 3D probability around the focus atom using $E(3)$-equivariant features from spherical harmonic projections rather than rotationally invariant features.
+G-SphereNet \citep{Luo2022GSphereNet} adopts this approach but places atoms relative to the focus atom by generating atom distances, bond angles, and torsion angles with a normalizing flow.
+The $E(3)$-equivariant Symphony model \citep{Daigavane2024Symphony} parameterizes the 3D probability around the focus atom using spherical harmonic projections.
 While all these models respect the permutation-invariance of atoms, they produce molecules with comparably low chemical validity.